A Life For Sustainable Development and Wholistic Healthy Growth

 But first I made my driving licence at 17 and got an Opel Kadett C from my parents.
 At 18, I started earning my own money and at 19 I moved into my first own flat.
 After completing an apprenticeship, I worked in a permanent job for a few years before I decided to go to university.
 At the same time, I did an apprenticeship as a group fitness trainer.
 I learned to understand the anatomy of the body, how to structure choreographies and adapt them to the fitness level and needs of different target groups, and how to motivate humans in groups.
 This is how a long-time fitness client eventually became a successful instructor in various fitness facilities in Berlin.
 It was my first self-employment in the prevention, fitness and health market.

-For me as a young woman who had always courageously gone ahead nationally and internationally to develop and successfully implement innovative visions together with owners, board members and managing directors, envy and resentment were sometimes part of life.
-My clients and I had learned to live with it.
-Until I myself suddenly became the target of extremely pathological bullying from my private environment between 2005 and 2007.
+As a young woman who courageously developed and successfully implemented innovative visions together with owners, board members and managing directors, envy and resentment were sometimes part of my life.
+My clients and I had learned to live with that.
+Until, between 2005 and 2007, I suddenly became the target of extremely pathological bullying from my private circle.

 "Diseases, crises, conflicts and wars cannot be controlled or fought in a sustainable way.
 But they can be transformed holistically.
 Into well-being, growth, prosperity and thus into securing competitiveness."

-In early 2012, I finally founded my brand Sheiza's®, which originally stood for the spiritual and mental development of leaders and experts (also former and future ones).
-The logo in turquoise and red also stands for this: for the sustainable wholeness of soul and mind.
+At the beginning of 2012 I finally founded my brand Sheiza's®, which originally stood for the spiritual and mental development of executives and experts (also former and future ones).
+The turquoise and red logo also stands for this: for sustainable wholeness of soul and mind.

-As the cost of staff turnover, bullying, severance and mental illness in companies, societies, economies and various countries kept rising, I decided to do another year and a half of training to become a professional change manager.
-At the end of 2018, I completed the training with a final thesis on the whole development of leaders and teams at the end of 2018.
-In this context, I also wrote the chapter "megatrend wholeness and its marketing specific and economic impacts on holistic health" in early 2018.
-It was published in June 2019 in "Marketing in Healthcare" by SpringerGabler.
+As the costs of staff turnover, bullying, resignations and mental illness continued to rise in companies, societies, economies and various countries, I decided to train for another year and a half to become a professional change manager.
+At the end of 2018, I completed the training with a final thesis on the holistic development of leaders and teams.
+In this context, I also wrote the chapter "Megatrend wholeness and its marketing specific and economic impacts on holistic health" at the beginning of 2018.
+It was published in June 2019 in "Marketing in Healthcare" by SpringerGabler (FOM-edition).

-One of my goals as a change manager was the holistic growth of organisations.
-To this end, one of the subjects was to reduce the costs of illness and conflict and to increase well-being and holistic healthy growth through further development and transformation.
+One of the goals was to reduce the costs of disease, conflict and crisis and to increase well-being and holistic healthy growth through holistic development and transformation.

-The loss of my father through a protracted disease was finally the trigger for starting in early 2020 the extensive research project described in the introduction at the beginning of 2020.
-Due to the extraordinary pandemic situation, I published some of my hypotheses and initial results in advance in September 2020 in the published rough version "Holistic transformation of humans and brands".
+The loss of my father due to a protracted disease was ultimately the catalyst for launching the extensive research project described in the introduction at the beginning of 2020.
+Due to the extraordinary pandemic situation, I shared some of my hypotheses and initial results in advance in September 2020 in the published rough version "Holistic transformation of humans and brands".
 Nevertheless, this first version, published in German only, was primarily intended for seminar participants and clients.

-Only all these wholistic and highly complex results and correlations that have emerged from the research project explain, among other things, how diseases, crises, conflicts and wars can be successively and sustainably changed.
-Individually and collectively as well as regionally and globally.
+The wholistic and highly complex results and correlations that have emerged from the research project explain, among other things, how diseases, crises, conflicts and wars arise and can be successively transformed.
+Both in theory and in practice.
+Individually and collectively, but also regionally and globally.

-And so we have also come full circle to the successful and sustainable development, transformation and growth of the global brand Sheiza's® closes.
-And at the same time, it closes the circle to the topics that have always been part of my work: Leadership, quality, progress, structure and efficiency.
-As guarantors for sustainability, healthy growth and success.
+And so we have also come full circle to the successful and sustainable evolution, transformation and growth of the global brand Sheiza's® itself.
+And this also closes the circle to the fundamental themes that have always been part of my consulting work: Leadership, quality, progress, structure and efficiency.
+To guarantee sustainability, healthy growth and success.